momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 ## Packed Game Assets

-The pakfile lump often contains licensed Valve assets, which we [cannot include](/guide/map_submission/map_submission/#source-assets).
+The pakfile lump of many maps contain copyrighted Valve assets, which we [cannot include](/guide/map_submission/map_submission/#source-assets).

 Lumper contains a hash-based manifest file of all these assets, so removing them is very straightforward.
 You just need to run the **Remove Game Assets** job.